reecetech/pactman/README.md

 `file_write_mode` defaults to `"overwrite"` and should be that or `"merge"`.
 Overwrite ensures that any existing pact file will be removed when `has_pact_with()` is invoked.
 Merge will retain the pact file and add new pacts to that file.
-See [writing multiple pacts](#writing-multiple-pacts)
+See [writing multiple pacts](#writing-multiple-pacts).
+If you absolutely do not want pact files to be written, use `"never"`.

 `use_mocking_server` defaults to `False` and controls the mocking method used by `pactman`.
 The default is to patch `urllib3`, which is the library underpinning `requests` and is also used by some other projects.
 If you